floooh/oryol/code/Modules/Gfx/README.md

 Setup parameters was provided).

-After a resource is destroyed, the associated resource object will not be destroyed (since it lives in a fixed-size resource pool), but will simply go back into the Initial state.
+After a resource is destroyed, the associated resource object will not be deleted (since it lives in a fixed-size resource pool), but will simply go back into the Initial state.

 See also: